craig-coles/GCP_cloud_vision_lines/README.md

 # GCP cloud vision lines
-A simple JS class for getting back lines of text with coords and dimensions from Google Cloud vision API
+A simple JS function for getting back lines of text with coords and dimensions from Google Cloud vision API.

 **Please note:** This package is not affiliated with Google in any way.
 I saw a need for a service that provided parsing of the data returned from Google's Cloud Vision API so I filled it.